 Provision of on road and off road cycle routes from Sim Balk Lane to the Mount to link in with a major Highway Maintenance Scheme.
 The ambition is to start the first phase of construction (the maintenance scheme) in early 2022.

 provision of an off-road cycle route to Wheldrake, which will benefit commuters between the village and York city centre, including school children travelling to school in Fulford.

 Measures to be undertaken in and around the city centre to serve the footstreet area, and ensure that the heart of the city is as accessible as possible for pedestrians, cyclists and disabled residents.

 This scheme would include a range of measures such as:

 - improvements to disabled crossing facilities

-After a successful trial of a 'people street' concept at Carr Junior School in association with Sustrans last year, further changes would be planned to Ostman Road in Acomb as a pilot scheme, for potential future wider roll out across the city.
+After a successful trial of a 'people street' concept at Carr Junior School in association with Sustrans, further changes would be planned to Ostman Road in Acomb as a pilot scheme, for potential future wider roll out across the city.